Camping At Hunting Island State Park In South Carolina

 Beach combing for two days, swimming in the ocean and star gazing at night flew by a lot faster than anyone could imagine.
 We were ready to go home and make plans for the next time we would be able to come back and visit.
 Early October was the right time of the year so we will have to definitely keep it in this time frame.

 Visiting all 47 state parks in South Carolina seems like a pretty tall order (you get a free t-shirt if you do).
-I’m not saying that we won’t, but I’m pretty sure it’s a distant pipe dream at best.
-This was one of the most memorable camping trips we’ve taken in a long time.
+I’m not saying that we’re not going to try, but I’m pretty sure it’s a distant pipe dream at best.
+Our visit to the Hunting Island State Park was one of the most memorable camping trips we’ve taken in a long time.

 Have you visited or camped at the Hunting Island State Park before?
 Leave us a comment below.